adeschen/enrichViewNet/README.md

 [Cytoscape](https://cytoscape.org/) network where significant terms (Gene Ontology/Reactome/Kegg/Transcription Factor/etc..) and
 genes are nodes.
 In this network, edges connect genes that are part of the enrichment request to their terms.
-The **_gprofiler2cytoscape_** package offers the option to subselection a portion of the significant terms by selecting the source or by providing a specific list of terms.
+The **_gprofiler2cytoscape_** package offers the option to generate a network for only a portion of the significant terms by selecting the source or by providing a specific list of terms.

 ## Authors ##